 Android Pay has finally arrived within the UK.
-Following in the footsteps of Apple Pay and soon to be released Samsung Pay, Android Operating Systems actually command more market share than Apple’s iOS.
-As a result of this, Android Pay is set to become even bigger than Apple Pay in the UK especially as Apple Pay is only available on iPhone 6 and later models, whereas Android Pay is available on all Android phones and Android Operating Systems.
+Following in the footsteps of Apple Pay and soon to be released Samsung Pay.
+Android Operating Systems actually command more market share than Apple’s iOS.
+As a result of this, Android Pay is set to become even bigger than Apple Pay in the UK, especially as Apple Pay is only available on iPhone 6 and later models, whereas Android Pay is available on all Android phones and Android Operating Systems.

 In the UK, Android operating systems have over 55% of the smartphone market share compared to Apple iOS which has less than 38%.